branden-ciranni/synonym/README.md

 3. Compare the Datasets
 4. Download the results!
      - Hover over the top right of the table - there is a download button!

+Future State:

+1. Select Key Columns in Each Dataset
+2. More Comprehensive Comparisons Rather than just the simple diff
+3. Thresholds for Numeric Column Comparisons
+4. GenAI Summary of Results

 Below is a screenshot of the app vision - compare two datasets side by side using streamlit.